-STRUCTURE OF BACHELOR DEGREE PROGRAM IN MATHEMATICS
+STRUCTURE OF BACHELOR DEGREE PROGRAM IN MATHEMATICS WITH COMPUTER SCIENCE

-A bachelor degree with a single major Mathematics consists of 133 credit hours.
+A bachelor degree with a single major Mathematics and one minor consists of 144 credit hours.
 The breakup of credit hours is as under:

-Degree Awarded: BS Mathematics Duration: 4 Years (8 Semesters) Total Credit Hours: 133 Major Mathematics: 27(81 credit hours) General Education Courses: 12 (30 credit hours) Interdisciplinary/Allied Courses: 4 (12 credit hours) Field Experience/Internship: The field experience of six to eight weeks (preferably un- dertaken during semester or summer break) must be graded by a faculty member in collaboration with the supervisor in the field.
+Degree Awarded: BS Mathematics with Computer Science Duration: 4 Years (8 Semesters) Total Credit Hours: 144 Major Mathematics: 24(72 credit hours) General Education Courses: 13 (32 credit hours) Computer Science Courses: 6 (18 credit hours) Interdisciplinary/Allied Courses: 4 (12 credit hours) Field Experience/Internship: The field experience of six to eight weeks (preferably un- dertaken during semester or summer break) must be graded by a faculty member in collaboration with the supervisor in the field.
 Internship carries 3 credit hours and is a mandatory re- quirement for the award of BS degree.
-Capstone Project: The capstone project must be supervised and graded by a faculty member as per the protocols prescribed by the con- cerned department.
+Capstone Project: The capstone project must be supervised and graded by a faculty member as per the protocols prescribed by the con- cerned Department/Institute.
 Capstone Project carries 3 credit hours and is a mandatory requirement for the award of BS degree.
 Holy Quran Courses: 8 (04 credit hours)